sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	* Off, On
 	* PPS is only generated once the RxClkBias has achieved the required accuracy
 * **Bias**      : RxClkBias from PVTGeodetic (ms/us/ns)

+The display is updated on arrival of the **ReceiverTime** message.
+You may see a small lag between the display and the actual time system time, but it will be minimal.

 ## Buttons
 There are three buttons on the RTK mosaic-T: ++"RESET"++, ++"BOOT"++, and ++"LOG"++.